List of cities in Portugal: Overview

-Eight locations have been always considered cities since Portugal became an independent kingdom (de facto 1128): Braga, Coimbra, Lamego, Porto and Viseu, as well as Évora, Lisbon and Silves, which were annexed at a later date.
+The designation of eight settlements as cities predates the formation of the Kingdom of Portugal in the 12th century: Braga, Coimbra, Lamego, Porto and Viseu, as well as Évora, Lisbon and Silves, which were annexed to the kingdom in the century after its founding.
 Guarda was the first city proclaimed as part of the independent kingdom, in 1199.

 City designation

 In Portugal, a locality can only be called a city if more than 8,000 inhabitants live in the city's urban area.
 In addition, at least half of the following infrastructure must be present: